sendgrid/sendgrid-ruby/USAGE.md

 ```
 ## Delete a Sender Identity

-**This endoint allows you to delete one of your sender identities.**
+**This endpoint allows you to delete one of your sender identities.**

 Sender Identities are required to be verified before use.
 If your domain has been whitelabeled it will auto verify on creation.
 Otherwise an email will be sent to the `from.email`.